 \section{Case study}

-We perform an extensive numerical study on the modified IEEE 33 bus distribution network \cite{dolatabadi2020enhanced} to validate the proposed market mechanism.
-This network is shown in Fig.~\ref{fig:simulation_network}.
+We perform an extensive numerical study on the modified IEEE 33-bus distribution network \cite{dolatabadi2020enhanced} shown in Fig.~\ref{fig:simulation_network} to validate the proposed market.
+The pre-scheduled energy generation and consumption profiles are also based on \cite{dolatabadi2020enhanced}.
 For practical reasons, this benchmark network is enhanced in several aspects.
 In particular, the ratio of lines' reactance to resistance is decreased, reactive power compensators are integrated and more strict voltage limits are imposed.
-The energy generation and consumption profiles are also based on \cite{dolatabadi2020enhanced}.